 Frequently Asked Questions

-A. Anyone may apply for aid.
-If you feel you cannot afford the Westerly School tuition, you should complete the financial aid application forms.
-Financial aid is based solely on demonstrated need.
-Applying for aid, however, does not guarantee a grant will be offered.
+A. Anyone may apply for financial assistance.
+If you feel you cannot afford the Westerly School tuition, you should complete the financial assistance application forms.
+Financial assistance is based solely on demonstrated need.
+Applying for assistance, however, does not guarantee a grant will be offered.

-Q. How and when do I apply for financial aid?
+Q. How and when do I apply for financial assistance?

-A. Financial Aid application forms are available online.
-To apply for financial aid, parents must complete a Parents' Financial Statement (PFS) online http://sss.nais.org or mail it, along with the appropriate fee, to SSS in Pittsburgh, PA.
-In addition, copies of past 1040 Tax Forms including W-2 forms and Westerly's Supplemental form must be uploaded to the SSS website as well.
-PFS forms should be submitted to SSS by the financial aid deadline in mid February.
+A. Financial assistance application forms are available online.
+To apply for financial assistance, parents must complete a Parents' Financial Statement (PFS) online http://sss.nais.org or mail it, along with the appropriate fee, to SSS in Pittsburgh, PA.
+In addition, copies of past 1040 Tax Forms including the most recent W-2 forms must be uploaded to the SSS website as well.
+PFS forms should be submitted to SSS by the financial assistance deadline in mid February.

 Q. What if I am separated or divorced?

 A. In the case of parents who are separated, divorced, or have never been married, both natural parents must file statements.
-PFS forms should be submitted to SSS by the financial aid deadline.
-After the deadline, applications will be reviewed on a first-come, first-served basis as the Financial Aid budget allows.
+PFS forms should be submitted to SSS by the financial assistance deadline.
+After the deadline, applications will be reviewed on a first-come, first-served basis as the financial assistance budget allows.
 It is the school's policy to consider the resources of a step-parent in making an award.

 Q. Is there a minimum or maximum income a family must have in order to be

-A. No. Net income is not the only factor used in making financial aid decisions.
-Assets, debts, and number of dependents are among the various factors that Westerly School considers, and these factors may have an influence on a financial aid decision.
+A. No. Net income is not the only factor used in making financial assistance decisions.
+Assets, debts, and number of dependents are among the various factors that Westerly School considers, and these factors may have an influence on a financial assinstance decision.